nllz/IRTF-HRPC/draft-research.md

 #### Distortion of records

 The most common mechanism by which the DNS system is abused to limit freedom of expression is through manipulation of protocol messages by the network.
 One form occurs at an organizational level, where client computers are instructed to use a local DNS resolver controlled by the organization.
 The DNS resolver will then selectively distort responses rather than request the authoritative lookup from the upstream system.
-The second form occurs through the use of deep packet inspection, where all DNS protocol messages are inspected by the network, and objectionable content is distorted, as in {{turkey}}.
+The second form occurs through the use of deep packet inspection, where all DNS protocol messages are inspected by the network, and objectionable content is distorted, as in China.

 A notable instance of distortion occurred in Greece {{ververis}}, where a study found evidence of both of deep packet inspection to distort DNS replies, and overblocking of content.
 ISPs prevented clients from resolving the names of domains which they were instructed to do through a governmental order, prompting this particular blocking systems there.